The World's 50 Best Hotels 2024: Complete List and Analysis

 Los Angeles, United States

 Set on eighteen acres in the hills above Sunset Boulevard, Hotel Bel-Air has held its position among Los Angeles's most closely guarded addresses since 1946.
-The rose-colored Mediterranean bungalows, the swan-dotted lake, and the discretion of the staff have made it a fixture for those who prefer to disappear rather than be seen.
+The rose-colored Mediterranean bungalows, the swan-dotted lake, the discretion of the staff have made it a fixture for those who prefer to disappear rather than be seen.
 Ranked 42nd on the World's 50 Best Hotels list in 2025 and awarded three Michelin Keys in 2024, its credentials are as settled as its reputation.

 Eden Rock St Barts